twizzlestorm/task-killer/README.md

 # task-killer
-self explanatory, type "colorhax" when prompted for a file for a little easter egg
+A batch program that can be used to kill unresponsive programs by simply typing out the executable name.

+Features:
+- Tasklist function
+- Secret easter egg

-(C) twizzlestorm 2017-2018
+(C) Twizzlestorm 2017-2018